MicrosoftDocs/sql-docs/docs/reporting-services/working-with-subscriptions-web-portal.md

 To create a data-driven subscription, you must know how to write a query or command that gets the data for the subscription.
 You must also have a data store that contains the subscriber data (for example, subscriber names and email addresses) to use for the subscription.

 This option is available to users with advanced permissions.
-If you're using default security, data-driven subscriptions can't be used for reports located in a My Reports folder.
+If you use default security, data-driven subscriptions can't be used for reports located in a My Reports folder.

 ## Destination
 Select the delivery extension to use to distribute the report.